thingsboard/thingsboard.github.io/docs/reference/rest-api.md

 ## REST API Auth

-Thingsboard uses JWT for request auth.
+ThingsBoard uses JWT for request auth.
 You will need to populate "X-Authorization" header using "Authorize" button in the top-right corner of the Swagger UI.

  ![image](/images/reference/swagger-ui.png)